nkk0/wordpress_niteo/README.md

 <empty line>
 More text
 ````
 You can also put a space between the backticks and the language and that will still work, but the code should be on it's own line(s), not on the same line as the backticks.
+Make sure you are using the `Text` and not the `Visual` editor when writing/pasting code, or WordPress will remove the indentation.

 ## Testing the plugin